 Sex Dreams Analyzed

 We all have deeply personal, weirdly detailed dreams that we sometimes just can't seem to shake out of our heads.
-So I collaborated with famed dream expert, Lauri Loewenberg, to decode any and all of your freakiest sex dreams.
+Here, famed dream expert, Lauri Loewenberg, will decode any and all of your freakiest sex dreams.

 If you have your own sex dream you'd like analyzed, feel free to submit to email@example.com.

 This week, we have a submission from Eloise* who dreams about cheating on her perfect boyfriend with her shitty ex:

 I’ve been in the most loving relationship in my life.
 This guy is hands down ‘the one’ for me.
 No one has ever taken care of me, loved me or respected me like him.
 He’s made a better woman out of me.